Excellent

 As always, it is important to note that everyone reacts to medications differently.
 One medication that is highly effective with limited side effects for one person may not be right for another.
 For this reason, you should never attempt to self-medicate your symptoms, and should always consult with a medical professional to receive a prescription.

-For people with anxiety or depression who are seeking a safe and reliable way to access medication, Klarity can help.
+For people with anxiety or depression who are seeking a safe and reliable way to access medication, Klarity Health can help.
 We connect patients with licensed healthcare providers in their state for affordable and convenient online anxiety and depression treatment.
 Your provider will evaluate, diagnose, and determine if Paxil, Prozac, or another medication is right for you.

-Schedule an appointment through Klarity to get started.
+Schedule an appointment through Klarity Health to get started.
 This will help us understand your symptoms and match you with a provider who specializes in treating anxiety or depression.

 Frequently Asked Questions About Prozac and Paxil